Danfraga33/Auto_QR_Scanner/README.md

 #### User Journey

 - User logins in or if no account, user signs up - putting in details such as phone number, email, business name and more.
+(Clerk Auth + Webhook)
 - User is then redirected to dashboard
-- User gets a custom QR Code (later can select their own hook)
+- User gets a custom QR Code per campaign they make (later can select their own hook)
 - User creates campaign (selecting audience, method, dates, frequency)
 - User Presses "Activate Campaign" button to activate
 - User can delete campaign